andrewcmyers/prelatex/README.md

     bin/prelatex myfile.tex ...

+If when building you get an error like "preview language features are only supported for release 20", edit build.gradle and change the number 17 to 20 (or whatever version is reported).
+You need to have at least version 17, however.

 preLaTeX has a number of options for controlling how the file is interpreted.
 Typically, you will want a configuration file (the --config option) to define how to handle various packages.
 You may also want to define a prefix .tex file to override some of the definitions.
 So a typical invocation might